 Last seen - last authentication attempt using this username

-Priority - determines the order how the group membership should be evaluated, starting with 1 (highest priority), down to 10 (lowest priority).
-Evaluation will continue through all groups until a match is found - all Check Attributes match the request.
+Priority - determines the order of how the group membership should be evaluated, starting with 1 (highest priority), down to 10 (lowest priority).
+The evaluation will continue through all groups until a match is found - all Check Attributes match the request.
 If this happens, group Reply attributes will be added to the Response, and no further Groups will be checked.

-Distribution - certificates need to be installed on user's device to work.
-Three options are available to obtain generated certificate:
+Distribution - certificates need to be installed on the user's device to work.
+Three options are available to obtain the generated certificate:

-- Download certificate - certificate will be automatically downloaded to administrator's browser.
+- Download certificate - the certificate will be automatically downloaded to the administrator's browser.
 An import password will be displayed in the pop-up window.

-- Email certificate to the User - user will obtain an email with a certificate in attachment.
+- Email certificate to the User - The user will obtain an email with a certificate in the attachment.
 Import password is included in the email.
-This method requires the user to have valid email address.
+This method requires the user to have a valid email address.

 - Email download link to the User - an email is sent to the user with an import password and a link to download the certificate.
 The certificate can be downloaded only once.
-Valid email address in the user profile is required to deliver the email.
+A valid email address in the user profile is required to deliver the email.